M4n0zz/BBMenu/README.md

 ## 💬 Contact

 Feel free to fork, reuse, or propose new modules!
-For personalised requests and collaborations, please contact me at manoz.dev25@gmail.com.
+For personalised requests and collaborations, please contact me at: manoz.dev25@gmail.com

 ---